anthonybrice/timpkg/modules/factorio/README.md

-# hedgedoc
+# factorio

-A [timoni.sh](http://timoni.sh) module for deploying hedgedoc to Kubernetes clusters.
+A [timoni.sh](http://timoni.sh) module for deploying factorio to Kubernetes clusters.

 ## Install